blindnet-io/privacy-components-web/CONTRIBUTING.md

 > This project only supports and provides [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) packages for web browsers.<br/>
 > No [CJS](https://nodejs.org/docs/latest/api/modules.html), [AMD](https://github.com/amdjs/amdjs-api/blob/master/AMD.md) or Node.js specific code/package can be used as a dependency.

-## Tooling configs

-For most of the tools, the configuration is in the `package.json` to reduce the amount of files in your project.

 ## <a name="workflow"></a> Workflow & Releases

 This project follows a "permissive" [gitflow](https://danielkummer.github.io/git-flow-cheatsheet/), with: